 I adapted my recipe for lime marshmallows, which thus far is my favourite marshmallow recipe and simply added two tablespoons of matcha to the sugar syrup stage.

 I really wanted these to have a distinct flavour and colour in the final product.
 I was also concerned that heating the matcha powder to such high temps in the syrup would in some way destroy it, but the outcome was a strong earthy green tea flavour, with bitterness and a lovely green colour.
 If however, you would prefer a softer flavour I would suggest adding only one tablespoon.

 What is matcha?

-Matcha is the finely ground up powder of specially grown and processed green tea leaves.
-Unlike green tea, which infuses in water, matcha is eaten whole dissolved in water.
+Matcha is the finely ground-up powder of specially grown and processed green tea leaves.
+Unlike green tea, which infuses with water, matcha is eaten whole and dissolved in water.

 They say that one cup of matcha is equivalent to 10 cups of green tea in antioxidants.
 Antioxidants help fight ageing and prevent chronic illness; so the more you are having the better.

 The green tea for matcha is covered several weeks before harvesting with shade cloth or bamboo mats thus enhancing its chlorophyll levels and giving matcha its distinct green colour

 After harvesting the leaves are steamed and then air-dried before being sorted by grade.
 Leaves are then stone-ground to become matcha.

 When shopping for Matcha, it must come from Japan, must be premium grade and the brighter the colour the better the quality.
 You could use lower-grade matcha for baking to save costs.